-A streaming device is any device, such as a USB stick, video game console, or even a smart TV, that allows you to stream content from popular TV streaming services like Netflix, ESPN Plus, and Hulu.
+A streaming device is any device, such as a USB stick, video game console, or even a smart TV, that allows you to stream content from popular TV streaming services like Netflix, ESPN Plus, and Hulu packages.
 Streaming devices make it easy to watch on-demand content whenever you’d like, rather than waiting a week between episode releases.

 Top 10 streaming devices